mvolkmann/blog/src/deno.md

 ## Using Node Packages

-Node packages that only use Node.js APIs that have been polyfilled by Deno can be used in Deno programs.
+Node packages that only use Node.js APIs that have been polyfilled by Deno have a possibility of being usable in Deno programs.
 For example,
 {% aTargetBlank "https://www.npmjs.com/package/lodash", "lodash" %} can be used.
 To do this: